-If you sport a healthy dark sense of humour and don’t easily take offence in ancient traditions that misalign with the contemporary, you should love this.
+If you sport a healthy dark sense of humour and don’t easily take offence in ancient traditions that misalign with the contemporary, you should adore this play.

 There is a common theme across many of these earlier of Shakespeare’s comedies.
-One, the setting in Italy.
-Two, the greater presence of rhymed verse.
-Three, the identify transformation plot device that’s said to have seen abundant use in the Italian comedy tradition.
+First, the Italian setting.
+Second, the increased presence of rhymed verse.
+Third, the identify transformation plot device that’s said to have seen abundant use in the Italian comic tradition.

-Many of those earlier comedies employ the device (and I haven’t even read all), but this play elevates it further yet.
-Identities come to change physically, as characters impersonate other roles, as well as figuratively in the frame of the philosophical transformations.
-However, the clarity in the staging directions and cast list makes the phenomenon easy to follow.
+Many of those earlier comedies employ the device, but this play elevates it to yet another level.
+Identities come to transform physically as characters impersonate other roles, as well as figuratively, in the course of the philosophical progressions the characters undergo.
+However, the clarity laid out in the staging directions and cast list makes the phenomenon easy to follow.

 One need also bear in mind, and I don’t emphasize this enough, that most of these comedies, or even Shakespeare’s more tragic works, significantly appeal to farce, satire, if not plain parody.
 The particularities of the events described are not to be construed in full seriousness.

 Behind the silliness actually lurks a social message, whence it makes sense to seek any sort of meaning.
 Otherwise, the prospect of enjoying such plays as The Two Gentlemen of Verona, Pericles, or The Comedy of Errors would lend to near impossibility.
-Alternatively, feel free to disregard both the plausibility and the social message, and simply intake the rhetoric.
-Both ways are rewarding.
+Alternatively, feel free to disregard both the plausibility and the social message, and simply appreciate the rhetoric.
+Both ways lead to rewarding pursuit.

-In this play there is also a unique Induction feature I haven’t seen in the bard’s others.
-Preceding the formal opening act, it’s a mini two-scene play that, if you ask me, could easily form an independent work.
-And it already manages to employ the strong comedic and identify-transformation techniques.
+This play also features a unique induction feature I haven’t encountered in the bard’s others.
+Preceding the formal opening act is a mini two-scene play that not only manages to already accommodate the identity-transformation device abundant in the ensuing performance, but, if you ask me, could easily comprise an independent work.

 In the mini play, a visiting troupe of actors comes to stage the main feature I’ll briefly address.
-I guess Midsummer Night’s Dream also yields to a technique of a play within a play, but there the plots are more interwoven.
+Midsummer Night’s Dream also yields to the technique of a play within a play featuring a troupe of performers, although there the plots are more interwoven.

 The theme of Taming of the Shrew: the challenging of the concept of a woman’s obedient role in marital society.